google/zetasql/docs/procedural-language.md

 Skip any following statements in the current loop and return to the start of the loop.

-It is an error to use `CONTINUE` outside of a loop.
+It's an error to use `CONTINUE` outside of a loop.

 You can use a label with this statement.
 To learn more, see [Labels][labels].